blamhang/nopc/README.md

 # nopc
 NOPC, the Nessus-based offline UNIX patch checker.
+Note: This is not an actively maintained script.

 ## Prerequisites
 To run the nopc.sh script, the script needs to be on system that contains both the nasl command and plugins from nessus.